dcalixto/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/quantity-selector.md

 Quantity selector is a form element used to select a number.
 For proper styling, use one of the two **required** contextual classes (e.g., `.quantity-selector-large`).

+It is possible to disable the possibility to manually change the value of the input by adding a **readonly** atrribute on it.

+You can also add the class `.allow-negatives-values` on the `.input-group` in order to allow negative values.

 {{< example >}}
 <div class="quantity-selector quantity-selector-large">
     <label class="input-group-text" for="inputQuantitySelector1">Quantity selector large: </label>